 Ghiberti's Gates of Paradise Collection

-Artstor was able to support the comprehensive photographic documentation of the Gates of Paradise in their restored state.
-This photographic campaign — executed by the photographer, Antonio Quattrone — has produced over 700 detailed photographs of Ghiberti's relief sculptures.
-Quattrone also executed a tandem photographic campaign to document the so-called "competition panels" housed in the Museum del Bargello in Florence.
-These panels are renowned relief sculptures depicting the "Sacrifice of Isaac," which were produced in 1401-1402 by Ghiberti and his rival, Filippo Brunelleschi, for an earlier commission.
+This campaign — executed by the photographer, Antonio Quattrone — has produced hundreds of views of Ghiberti's relief sculptures.
+Quattrone also undertook a tandem project to document the so-called "competition panels" housed in the Museo del Bargello in Florence.
+These panels depicting the "Sacrifice of Isaac" were produced in 1401-1402 by Ghiberti and his rival, Filippo Brunelleschi.
 Eighty-five color and black-and-white photographs of the competition panels have been added to the Ghiberti’s Gates of Paradise Collection.

 "Never before have we been able to study Ghiberti's works so clearly and in such exhaustive detail.
 Taken from a wide variety of angles and under lighting conditions that reveal the full subtlety of Ghiberti's modeling and finishing, these images will transform thinking about Ghiberti for decades to come." -- Gary M. Radke, Emeritus Professor, Art History, Syracuse University and Curator for Exhibitions of Italian Art at the High Museum of Art, Atlanta.